simoninireland/verilisp/doc/core/declarations.rst

 Declarations all add information to a program that the compiler can use.
-Verilisp will in any case attempt to infer the various attributes of variables, and issue warnings if the inferred types are incompatible with any provided by ``declare``.
+Verilisp will in any case attempt to infer the various attributes of variables, and issue warnings if the inferred values are incompatible with any provided explicitly by ``declare``.

 Compatibility